leonp/leonp.github.io/_posts/2014-07-10-tabbed-navigation-didnt-work-on-our-site.md

 title: Tabbed navigation didn&#8217;t work on our site
 layout: post
 category: work
+excerpt: Tabbed navigation looks a good idea, but it often causes confusion.
+Generally, it makes more sense to publish a single, visible, well-organised document.
 ---
 I was using [tabbed navigation][1] on a couple of the [Suffolk Libraries][2] website pages.
 By tabbed navigation I mean a single document&#8217;s content divided by horizontal tabs, so you don&#8217;t see it all at once.